Nikav7/Assignment_7_Veronica/README.md

 # Assignment_7_Veronica
-Model Training from Coqui TTS
+Model Training from Coqui TTS -- original Repo --> https://github.com/coqui-ai/TTS

 In this Repo you will find 3 colab notebooks: